Blur (band): Coxon's departure, Think Tank and hiatus (2001–2007)

 Think Tank, released in May 2003, was filled with atmospheric, brooding electronic sounds, featuring simpler guitar lines played by Albarn, and largely relying on other instruments to replace Coxon.
 The guitarist's absence also meant that Think Tank was almost entirely written by Albarn.
 Its sound was seen as a testament to Albarn's increasing interest in African and Middle Eastern music, and to his complete control over the group's creative direction.
 Think Tank was yet another UK number one and reached number 56 in the United States.
 It was also nominated for best album at the 2004 Brit Awards.
 The band did a successful tour in 2003, with former Verve guitarist Simon Tong filling in for Coxon.

 In 2005, XFM News reported that Blur would record an EP, and denied that they would hire a replacement guitarist for Coxon.
 There were also some aborted recordings made in 2005.
-Overall the band kept a low profile and did no studio or touring work as a three-piece.
-After Coxon significantly thawed on the subject of rejoining Blur, in 2007 band members announced that they would reunite, and that they intended to record together first in August, with the date later being pushed back to September, then October.
+Overall, the band kept a low profile and did no studio or touring work as a three-piece.
+Coxon significantly thawed on the subject of rejoining Blur and in 2007 band members announced that they would reunite and that they intended to record together in August, with the date later being pushed back to September, then October.
 Though the band members finally met up in October, they posted on their website that they had only "met up for an enjoyable lunch" and that there were no "other music plans for Blur".